quinnsm97/ZTD/README.md

 ---

-## Additional Documentation

-For more details on privacy and security practices for ZTD, please refer to:

-- [SECURITY.md](./SECURITY.md) — Information about data storage, limitations, and how to encrypt your task data.
-- [PRIVACY.md](./PRIVACY.md) — Details on how ZTD stores, deletes, and backs up your data.

----

 ## Thank You

 This software was created by **Vikashan Thayanithy** as part of the *CoderAcademy Web Development Bootcamp — Python Module*.